knuthaug/blog.knuthaugen.no/web/_posts/2024-11-05-container-queries-a-practical-example.md

 ### To name or not to name?

-A container (or more specifically a _containment context_) can be either nameless or named with the `container-name` property (or a shorthand for both size and name if you prefer).
+A container (or more specifically a [_containment context_](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment) (there is more to containers than container queries))  can be either nameless or named with the `container-name` property (or a shorthand for both size and name if you prefer).
 What should you do?

 Well, it depends (of course it depends, it always depends).

-My general rule, based on not so broad an experience, but I still think it's valid is to always name the _containers_ and think very carefully about what will happen if I name the container in the `@container` query or not.
+My general rule, based on not so broad an experience, but which I still think is valid, is to always name the _containers_ and think very carefully about what will happen if I use that name of the container in the `@container` query or not.
 That is where stuff can break in interesting ways.
 Consider this code:

 ```css